docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 On write, there are very few resrictions on what can be supplied - if the underlying font management system does not have a matching :ref:`fontObject` instance matching the supplied PostScript name a substitute instance will be created.
 The Font instance returned in the case of duplicate PostScript names will be the 0th element of the array returned from :ref:`FontsObject.getFontsByPostScriptName`.

-You should use the :ref:`fontObject` property for precise control.
+You should use the :ref:`fontObject` attribute for precise control.

 .. warning::
    This value only reflects the first character in the Text layer.